-Most patients are ready to go home 7-14 days after surgery, but it varies from patient to patient.
+Most patients are ready to go home between 7 to 10 days after surgery, but it varies greatly from patient to patient.
 Before you go home your nurse will make sure you have the necessary arrangements for removal of wound clips and supplies of urostomy bags.